keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 * `action`

-    Indicates that a remediation action should be executed by an action provider.
+    Indicates that a remediation action should be executed by an action provider that is defined in a [remediation](../remediation) configuration.
-    It is used within a [remediation workflow](../../../automated_operations/remediation).

 * `approval`